 Diabetes affects the way the body regulates and uses blood sugar.

-When the body's cells are not getting enough sugar, it can cause symptoms, including fatigue and weakness.
-Diabetes medications, such as insulin or metformin, help more of this sugar to move into the cells and prevent sugar from accumulating in the blood.
+Fatigue and weakness might result when the cells do not get enough glucose.
+Diabetes medications, such as insulin or metformin, help more of this sugar to move into the cells and prevent it from building to harmful levels in the blood.

-Low blood sugar can also cause fatigue, especially in people who do not get enough warning that their blood sugars levels are about to drop.
+Low blood sugar can also cause fatigue, especially in people who do not get enough warning that their blood sugars levels are dropping.
 A person can also feel fatigued after treatment of low blood sugar.

 Other diabetes symptoms

-Other symptoms of diabetes can also contribute to a person having to face excess fatigue.
-These symptoms can include:
+Other symptoms of diabetes can also contribute to a person experiencing fatigue, including:

 - frequent urination